thecmdrunner/quick-vm/docs/diy-vm.md

 </details>
 </p>

-If you have a laptop with UEFI, [check this video](https://youtu.be/NbnPWhI4xis).
+If you have a laptop with UEFI, you can also [check this video](https://youtu.be/NbnPWhI4xis).

 For Coreboot devices, refer to your manufacturer's instructions or check the official documentation [here](https://coreboot.org/status/kconfig-options.html).